 Vegetables give your pup vitamins, fiber, and some canine crunch.
-Try these raw veggies grated or finely chopped: carrot, cucumber, zucchini, lettuce, bell peppers, corn (cut off the cob), and celery.
+Try these raw veggies: whole, grated, or finely chopped: carrot, cucumber, zucchini, lettuce, bell peppers, corn (cut off the cob), and celery.
 Or steam these favorites: green beans, broccoli, asparagus, cauliflower, and hard winter squash.
 Skip avocado, which can upset her digestion.
 Don’t give any vegetable or other human food that seems to cause stomach trouble.

 Treats for Dog-Day Afternoons